jordiclive/FLAN-Training/README.md

 Where `your_override_config` is specified in c`onfigs/config.yaml`.
 You can also override args in the cmd line.

-- Todo: Add Flash attention and multi-node slurm script.
+- Todo: Add Flash attention and add multi-node slurm script.